Afro-Haitians

 Afro-Haitians or Black Haitians (French: Afro-Haïtiens or Haïtiens Noirs; Haitian Creole: Afwo-Ayisyen, Ayisyen Nwa) are Haitians who have ancestry from any of the Black racial groups of Africa.
 They form the largest racial group in Haiti and together make up the largest subgroup of Afro-Caribbean people.

-The majority of Afro-Haitians are descendants of innovative west and central Africans brought to the island by the French and Spanish Empire to work on plantations.
+The majority of Afro-Haitians are descendants of west and central Africans brought to the island by the French and Spanish Empire to work on plantations.
 Since the Haitian Revolution, Afro-Haitians have been the largest racial group in the country, accounting for 95% of the population in the early 21st century.
 The remaining 5% of the population is made up of mixed persons (mixed African and European descent) and other minor groups (European, Arab, and Asian descent).

 History

-The Island of Ayiti was inhabited by the Arawak Peoples: Taino, Ciguayo and the Siboney.
+The Island of Ayiti was inhabited by the Indigenous Arawak Peoples: Taíno, Ciguayo and the Siboney.
 Italian explorer Christopher Columbus sighted the Island on 6 December 1492.
 He named it La Isla Española ("The Spanish Island"), later Anglicized as Hispaniola.
 The Spanish controlled the Island from 1492 to 1697.
-The French in took control in the Treaty of Ryswick and renamed the western portion of the island as Saint-Domingue, of what will later become known as Haiti, while the other still maintained their Spanish colony in the eastern two thirds of what later became the Captaincy General of Santo Domingo.
+The French took control in the Treaty of Ryswick and renamed the western portion of the island as Saint-Domingue, of what will later become known as Haiti, while the other still maintained their Spanish colony in the eastern two thirds of what later became the Captaincy General of Santo Domingo.